VermontDepartmentOfHealth/covid-bot/faq-site/ReadMe.md

 - [x] fix encoding â€™
 - [x] get primary question from answer markdown
 - [x] conditionally hide alt phrasings when not search hits
+- [ ] research why links do not always go directly to question